TL;DR

 The charts show the geometric average of results obtained by running four types of queries:

-• A relatively wide row query selecting all rows from the pg_type table (~350 rows).
+table (~350 rows).
 This is relatively close to an average application query.
 The purpose is to test general data decoding performance.
 This is the titular benchmark, on which asyncpg achieves 1M rows/s.
+See details. - A query that generates 1000 rows containing a single integer.
+This benchmark is designed to test the overhead of creating and returning result records.
 See details.

-• A query returning 100 rows, each containing a 1KB binary blob.
+- A query returning 100 rows, each containing a 1KB binary blob.
 This benchmark is designed to stress the I/O and read buffers in particular.
 See details.

-• A query returning 100 rows, each containing an array of 100 integers.
+- A query returning 100 rows, each containing an array of 100 integers.
 This benchmark is designed to test the performance of array decoding.
 Here, asyncpg is slower than the fastest implementation (go lib/pq) due to the overhead of creating and freeing Python tuple objects.
 See details.

 Conclusion